dotnet/docs-maui/docs/whats-new/dotnet-9.md

 - `RegisteredForRemoteNotifications`, which is invoked when the app has successfully registered for remote notifications.
 - `ReceivedRemoteNotifications`, which is invoked when a remote notification is received.

-The following examples shows how to consume these methods:
+The following example shows how to consume these lifecycle methods:

 ```csharp
 using Microsoft.Maui.LifecycleEvents;